Simulating Dynamic Tumor Contrast Enhancement in Breast MRI using Conditional Generative Adversarial Networks: Discussion and Future Work

+While an exhaustive hyperparameter search was beyond the scope of this work due to computational constraints, future research is to explore alternative training schedules and optimizer configurations \cite{loshchilov2017decoupled, hazimeh2023mind, zhang2024adam}, enhancing the stability and generalization of our generative models.
+Notably, the observed performance degradation beyond epoch 30 suggests that more refined learning rate strategies can help mitigate overfitting and enable sustained training stability.
+In this context, a future direction is to quantify the impact of these strategies, such as cosine annealing learning rate schedules, which have been shown to facilitate smoother convergence and help avoid sharp minima \cite{loshchilov2016sgdr} and learning rate warm-up strategies \cite{kalra2024warmup}.

-Further potential realms of research include the comparison of fine-tuning vs training from scratch of the generative model, assessing different GAN and generative model architectures such as denoising probabilistic diffusion models\cite{sohl2015deep, song2019generative, ho2020denoising}.
+Additional potential realms of research include the comparison of fine-tuning vs training from scratch of the generative model, assessing different GAN and generative model architectures such as denoising probabilistic diffusion models\cite{sohl2015deep, song2019generative, ho2020denoising}.
 Using larger-scale datasets will further invite for a stratified analysis as per tumor type, CA type, bolus volume, scanner type, field strength, and clinical center.
-A further line of research is to investigate the effect of integrating additional 2D and 3D imaging data such as diffusion-weighted MRI, T2-weighted MRI, non-fat-saturated images as well as subtraction images either as (additional) inputs or as outputs of our generative modeling method.
-Another avenue to explore is to probe whether DCE-MRI synthesis quality can be enhanced by iteratively enlarging the proportion of tumor-containing slices during training.
-It is also plausible that adding and correctly weighting a reconstruction, perceptual, or adversarial loss for only the tumor area in DCE-MRI synthesis can further increase fidelity, diversity, and usefulness of the synthetic data.
-Both of these approaches can potentially allow models to better capture tumor features in general and in particular those that lie in the long-tail of the distribution such as, for instance, tumors with particular necrotic cores.
-Future studies can include these tumor-focused modifications additionally in the evaluation methods extending SAMe and its components by adding and weighting tumor-area restrict computation of metrics for 2D slices as well as 3D volumes.
+A further line of research is to investigate the effect of integrating additional 2D and 3D imaging data such as diffusion-weighted (DWI) MRI, T2-weighted MRI, non-fat-saturated images as well as subtraction images either as (additional) inputs or as outputs that can be useful to enhance image fidelity \cite{zhang2023synthesis,liebert2024impact,schreiter2024virtual}.
+In this regard, such input modalities provide complementary information to conditioning the generative model likely resulting in increased anatomical accuracy and reliability of lesion characteristics of the synthetic post-contrast sequences, particularly in complex cases.
+For instance, T2-weighted images can depict lesion morphology better as well as perifocal or prepectoral edema within the breast, while DWI captures higher signal intensity without relying on contrast agent administration \cite{mann2019breast}.
+However, including these modalities is associated with additional challenges, such as the need for accurate image registration across modalities to avoid the introduction of respective alignment errors or artifacts, as well as the limited availability of such MRI acquisitions in real-world settings.

+Another avenue to explore is to probe whether DCE-MRI synthesis quality can be enhanced by (a) iteratively enlarging the proportion of tumor-containing slices or (b) by gradually increasing the patch size around the tumor region-of-interest \cite{fischer2024progressive} during training.